 State of the Watershed

-A cornerstone initiative of the BRWA is the 2013 State of the Watershed Report.
+A cornerstone initiative of the BRWA is the 2013 State of the Beaver River Watershed Summary Report.
 This report uses watershed health indicators to assess how current and historical conditions across the Beaver River watershed match up against ideal conditions.

 An Integrated Watershed Management Plan (IWMP) is a guiding document for use by landowners, governments, planners, and all other stakeholders in a watershed.
 An IWMP identifies overall goals for improving or maintaining watershed health, and provides recommendations on how to reach those goals.